 Use a timer to know how long your written speech is.
-This ensures your speech fills the time you have.
+This will help you make any edits and time your speech appropriately.
 If your speech is too short, research and find more information to fill in the time.
-Don’t rush when giving speeches.
+Don’t rush during the speech.

-Know the audience.
-If you know who is attending, it will help you to engage them better.
-Greet them at the door and ask their names.
+Know the audience that you are speaking to.
+Try to find out the names of individuals who will be listening.
+Prior to the speech, even say hello to some of them at the door.
 This will help you relax and make it more like you are speaking to friends than strangers.

-Practice some deep breathing to help you through your speech.
+Practice deep breathing exercises if you are the type who is anxious when you speak in public.
 First, take a deep breath and hold it for about three seconds.
 Then exhale very slowly.
 Do this a few times, and you’ll see that it does help.
-First, inhale and hold it for 5 seconds.
-Then slowly exhale for about 5 seconds.
-Do this six times, and you’ll start to become very calm.
+Try inhaling through the nose and exhaling through the mouth while counting to five.
+Repeat this breathing technique five times to help calm your nerves.

 If public speaking makes you nervous, use deep breathing techniques.
 Deep breathing can be tremendously helpful at controlling nerves.
 Try inhaling through the nose and exhaling through the mouth while counting to five.
 Do this several times to ease your nerves.

 Do not drink alcohol prior to giving your speech.
 You may be tempted to consume a little liquid courage, but it is not a good idea.
 You don’t want to risk forgetting what you want to say just because you decided to have a drink or two prior to your speech.